Cloud storage pricing has long been in a race to zero, and customers could be the winners if you spend wisely.

 Cloud storage prices are dropping by half roughly every 18 months, so accepting a fixed price contract makes little sense.
 Your peers and competitors who sign up later will get better pricing than you.

-To us, it’s clear you should buy cloud storage separately from any on-premises technology that connects you to the cloud.
-You’d be wary if your ISP offered to bundle AWS S3 or Google Cloud Storage with their internet service; you should be equally skeptical of infrastructure vendors doing the same.
+On that note, we believe it’s clear you should buy cloud storage separately from any on-premises technology that connects you to the cloud.
+You’d be wary if your ISP offered to bundle AWS S3, Azure BLOB, or Google Cloud Storage with their internet service; you should be equally skeptical of infrastructure vendors doing the same.

-Panzura makes the cloud feel like it’s part of your datacenter, but we believe you should choose your cloud provider and get the full benefit of cloud economics as prices drop.
-We fully support over 8 public and cloud providers, so you can choose the one that’s best for you.
+An intelligent hybrid cloud file system feels like it’s part of your datacenter, but we believe you should choose your cloud provider and get the full benefit of cloud economics as prices drop.
+We fully support most public and cloud providers, so you can choose the one that’s best for you.